Police Complaints Commissionoverseeing complaints made against police officers

 The amount of time required for each case can vary significantly.
 A short case could be dealt with in one meeting, a more complex case could require several meetings across a number of months.

-- In 2017, the Commission was notified of seven cases and it only supervised two of them.
+- In 2019, the Commission was notified of two cases and it supervised both of them.
+Seven appeals were registered, none upheld.

-- In 2018, the Commission was notified of four cases and it supervised two of them, one of which was appealed in 2019.
+- In 2020, the Commission was notified of two cases and it supervised both of them.
+Four appeals were registered, none upheld.

 Only the Chair and two Commissioners are needed for each case so you will not be involved in every supervised complaint.